 The network is dimensioned in terms of its traffic carrying capabilities (based on anticipated customer demand levels) over a given period based on busy hour (BH) traffic.
-Busy hour is the hour of the week with the highest average network usage, averaged using measures over a representative period of one year.
+Busy hour is the hour of the week with the highest network usage, over a representative period of one year.